DavidDTessier/isc2-certifications/Certified Information Systems Security Professional/Domain 2 - Asset Security.md

   * data owner typically delegate data protection tasks to others in the organization
     * example: data custodian "security" role typically perform daily tasks such as implementing access controls, performing backups, and managing data storage
 * **Asset Management**
+  * Asset Owners
+    * individual assigned to be responsible for organization assets (hardware, devices, systems, etc)
+    * responsible for the procurement, management, and life cycle
   * refers to managing both "tangible and intangible" assets
   * starts with an inventory list of assets, tracking the asset(s), and taking additional steps to protect them throughout their lifetime
   * ensures the prevention of losses